-Other more detailed max heart rate formulas exist as well, like the Tanaka (208 – 0.7 x age) and the Gulati (206 – 0.88 x age, for females).
+Other more detailed formulas for estimated maximum heart rate exist as well, like the Tanaka (208 – 0.7 x age) and the Gulati (206 – 0.88 x age, for females).
 While they may be more accurate for different ages, they also fail to take into account the fact that every human body is different and some people are just born with higher or lower max heart rates than others.

 A better solution is to wear a device like WHOOP that tracks heart rate continuously and will determine exactly what your own personal max heart rate is.